 - Milk – I used milk, but plant-based non-dairy milk also works well in this recipe.

-- Lemon Juice - Use freshly squeezed lemon juice or bottled lemon juice.
+- Lemon Juice – Use either freshly squeezed or bottled lemon juice.

-- Powdered Sugar - If your powdered sugar is lumpy, be sure to strain it for best results.
+- Powdered Sugar – If your powdered sugar is lumpy, strain it for best results.

 Use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.

 Step 2: Grab a lemon and a zester.
-Zest the whole lemon because you need 2 tablespoons of lemon zest for this recipe!
+Zest the whole lemon, as you need 2 tablespoons of zest for this recipe!

-Step 3: In a smaller bowl, add your wet ingredients and whisk to blend.
+Step 3: In a smaller mixing bowl, add your wet ingredients and use a whisk to blend.

 Step 4: Pour the wet ingredients into the dry ingredients.
-Mix until the ingredients are just barely mixed.
-Be careful not to over-mix your batter or your cake will be denser.
+Mix just until the ingredients are barely combined.
+Be careful not to over-mix your batter, or your cake will be denser.

-Step 6: Remove the cake from the oven and insert a toothpick in the middle.
+Step 7: Remove the cake from the oven and insert a toothpick in the middle.
 If the toothpick comes out clean, your cake is fully baked.
-If you see crumbs or batter, you will need to bake it a little longer.
+If you see crumbs or batter, you must bake it a little longer.

-If you love citrus flavors, you will also want to make this Gluten Free Orange Poppy Seed Cake recipe.
+Use any leftover lemon cake in my Gluten Free Cakesicles recipe.
+If you love citrus flavors, you will want to try this Gluten-Free Orange Poppy Seed Cake recipe.

 Yes, you can make this cake dairy-free, and in fact, one of my readers already tested this out and had great success!
-She used soy milk (but you can also use almond milk) and she used vegan butter by a brand called Smart Balance.
+She used soy milk (you can also use almond milk) and vegan butter from a brand called Smart Balance.

 More Gluten Free Lemon Dessert Recipes:

-- If you love ice cream, you must try this No-Churn Lemon Ice Cream recipe!
+- If you love ice cream, try this No-Churn Lemon Ice Cream recipe!

 - Need a special cake?
 This Gluten Free Lemon Bundt Cake with lemonade icing is your cake!